How Transforming Your Marketing Operating Model Is Like Driving In New York City

 - Leadership and communication.

-Our latest report explores in more detail the factors that determine success and the impact they have on performance.
+Our report, Mitigating Risk When Transforming Your Marketing Operating Model, explores in more detail the factors that determine success and the impact they have on performance.
 It also offers prescriptive advice on how to structure, prioritize, and apply different approaches to help you navigate those transformational speed bumps and avoid the brick walls.
 As with those New York taxis, new obstacles can cut across your path at any time.
 By taking the right steps at the right time, you can prepare yourself to not only see them coming but to take the right actions to keep moving and stay on course.